-Increasing the effectiveness of charitable giving using human-AI dialogues
+Increasing the effectiveness of charitable giving with AI-generated persuasion

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Charitable donations frequently fail to maximize cost-effectiveness (the amount of good a donation does per dollar).
 This failure is often attributed to charitable motivations being affective and thus insensitive to evidence-based arguments.
 We challenge this perspective, hypothesizing that evidence can substantially increase effective giving—if that evidence is sufficiently compelling.
-We test this prediction in a pre-registered experiment (N = 1,949 Americans) by leveraging the ability of artificial intelligence large language models (LLMs) to engage in evidence-based back-and-forth dialogues.
-Participants allocated $1 between their favorite charity and a highly effective charity (the Against Malaria Foundation), before and after a conversation with an LLM advocating for the effective charity, a static LLM-generated persuasive message, or a control conversation.
-The LLM conversationsignificantly increased effective donations (45.9%), a significantly larger increase than the static message or control, as well as shifting moral attitudes.
-Effective giving can be meaningfully increased through evidence-based dialogues.
+We test this prediction in a pre-registered experiment (N = 1,949 Americans) by leveraging the ability of artificial intelligence large language models (LLMs) to generate persuasive content.
+Participants allocated $1 between their favorite charity and a highly effective charity (the Against Malaria Foundation), before and after an LLM dialogue or a static LLM message advocating for the effective charity, or a control conversation.
+The LLM dialogue and static LLM message both significantly increased effective donations (45.9% and 28.7%, respectively) in comparison to control, while the LLM dialogue also shifted moral attitudes.
+Effective giving can be meaningfully increased through evidence-based persuasion with LLMs.